List of Night Gallery episodes: Unproduced scripts

-Tells the story of Joe Sprague, who suffers the loss of his only son during the Vietnam War.
+This story tells of Joe Sprague, who suffers the loss of his only son during the Vietnam War.
 In deep depression, he develops a desperate desire to escape from a present he hates.
 Taking form as a strange delusion, he claims that his childhood past can be viewed from his bedroom window, which is a portal into 1930s Binghamton, New York.
 The despairing Sprague takes his chance and steps through the window, to find himself ten years old and in that summer.
-Ultimately, He looks pensively into the camera as the viewer dissolve to the present from which he escaped.
-Spragues family is distraught at finding him missing.
-Sprague's family doctor, Ike Colby tries to console them, but as he looks out Sprague's bedroom window, the portal shows him his own past: a wave-lapped shore in a tropical setting and a familiar, dark-haired woman beckoning.
+Ultimately, he looks pensively into the camera as the viewer dissolves to the present from which he escaped.
+Sprague's family is distraught at finding him missing.
+Sprague's family doctor, Ike Colby, tries to console them, but as he looks out Sprague's bedroom window, the portal shows him his own past: a wave-lapped shore in a tropical setting and a familiar, dark-haired woman beckoning.
 As the vision fades, Colby finds comfort in knowing that Joe Sprague has finally gone home.